KnowledgeForwardSolutions/CheckDigits.Net/README.md

 implementation of the NPI algorithm handles the prefix internally and without allocating an extra string.)

+The NPI algorithm only supports validation of check digits and does support calculation of check digits.

 #### Details

 * Valid characters - decimal digits ('0' - '9')
 * Check digit size - one character
 * Check digit value - decimal digit ('0' - '9')
 * Check digit location - assumed to be the trailing (right-most) character when validating
-* Max length - 9 characters when generating a check digit; 10 characters when validating
+* Value length - 10 characters
 * Class name - NpiAlgorithm

 #### Links